WaveBeans/wavebeans/docs/user/api/readme.md

 * The vectors might be different length, the result vector has the maximum length of both provided.
 The absent elements are substituted with `ZeroSample`.
 * Returns `null` only if both operands are `null`, otherwise at least zero-length vector is returned.

+To define an empty vector you may use constant `EmptySampleVector`.

 ### Window of any type T

 Windows are used to group a set of values to behave as one single value and be processed all at once during one iteration.
 For example samples, all at once within one operation.
 The good usage example might be grouping `Sample`s into groups of 512-ish `Sample`s, to perform the FFT computation.